00/Architecture

 The three pillars you see, the three you don't.

 Instead of a feature list, DataGlass is organised in two tiers.
-Top: what sellers see — true profit optimisation, automated decision making, transparency.
+Top: what sellers see — true profit optimisation, automated decision making, risk management.
 Below: the engine that makes those claims real — operations research, financial modelling, machine learning.
 Each pillar cites the blog posts and research that prove it.

 ↳ Pillars